Everything You Need to Know about Langkawi, Malaysia

 The island is also home to flying snakes (non-poisonous) that fly from tree to tree, large fruit bats, colugas (gliding lemurs), and a host of other wildlife including kingfishers, muntjac deer, and gentle black leaf monkeys.
 There are snakes as well, a variety of them, but you don’t see them that often, if at all.
 In the nine years that I have been hiking the trails here, I’ve only seen them a handful of times.
 All you have to remember in the event of seeing one is that they will do all that they can to get out of your way long before you decide to get out of theirs.

 Living in Langkawi

 The majority of the Langkawi archipelago’s 65,000 mostly Malay inhabitants live on Pulau Langkawi in traditional kampongs (villages) of stilted wooden houses.
-Backing onto the villages are rice fields with grey water buffalo sleeping under the molten midday sun.
-They use the buffalo to plough the fields and they’re a delight to see.
+Backing onto the villages are rice fields with greywater buffalo sleeping under the molten midday sun.
+They use the buffalo to plow the fields and they’re a delight to see.
 They are also used in races throughout the year, when the farmer’s come together usually at the beginning and end of a harvest.
-Shackled with a lightweight plough the race takes place in a paddy field with the driver standing on the plough.
-Usually the one left standing wins the race.
+Shackled with a lightweight plow the race takes place in a paddy field with the driver standing on the plow.
+Usually, the one left standing wins the race.